 - Take BARACLUDE on an empty stomach, at least 2 hours after a meal and at least 2 hours before the next meal.

-- If you are taking BARACLUDE Oral Solution, carefully measure
+- If you are taking BARACLUDE Oral Solution, or giving it

-your dose with the spoon provided, as follows:
+to your child, carefully measure the dose with the dosing spoon provided, as

-- After each use, rinse the spoon with water and allow it to air dry.
+- After each use, rinse the dosing spoon with water and allow it to air dry.

-- If you lose the spoon, call your pharmacist or healthcare provider for instructions.
+- If you lose the dosing spoon, call your pharmacist or healthcare provider for instructions.

 - Do not change your dose or stop taking BARACLUDE without talking to your healthcare provider.

-- If you forget to take BARACLUDE, take it as soon as you remember and then take your next dose at its regular time.
+- If you miss a dose of BARACLUDE, take it as soon as you remember and then take your next dose at its regular time.
 If it is almost time for your next dose, skip the missed dose.
 Do not take two doses at the same time.
 Call your healthcare provider or pharmacist if you are not sure what to do.

 - When your supply of BARACLUDE starts to run low, call your healthcare provider or pharmacy for a refill.
-Do not run out of BARACLUDE (entecavir).
+Do not run out of BARACLUDE.

 - If you take too much BARACLUDE, call your healthcare provider or go to the nearest emergency room right away.